haddocking/haddock3/docs/continuing_runs.md

 with each other regardless of the absolute location of the run directory.

-# Extend a run with a partial config
+# Extend a run with new modules

-HADDOCK3 allows you to extend a run without previous knowledge of the run configuration and using just a partial configuration file.
+On top of the previous examples using the  `--restart N` option, where `N` is an integer, and variations of the original configuration file, HADDOCK3 allows you to extend a run from a configuration file defining only the **new** modules.

-For example, you have several runs for which you **now** want to perform a CAPRI evaluation at the last step.
-How to do this?
+For example, imagine you have several completed runs for which you **now** want to perform a CAPRI evaluation at the last step, or apply a new scoring or clustering module recently released or a different new minimization protocol.

+How can you execute new modules on top of successful runs without referring to their original configuration file?

-Create a new configuration file containing just the `caprieval` module, or whatever and many modules you desire.
+Create a new configuration file containing **only** the `caprieval` module, or whatever new and many modules you desire.
 For example:

 ```toml
 [caprieval]
 reference_fname = "reference-structure.pdb"
 ```

-Now, run the configuration file by giving the `--restart` flag the path of the previous run directory:
+Now, run the configuration file by giving the `--restart` flag the path of the previous run directory, instead of an integer `N`:

 ```
 haddock3 caprieval.cfg --restart <previous-run-directory>
 ```

 In this case, the configuration file does not need to contain any information about the molecules used as input or the previous modules.
-HADDOCK3 will just execute the new modules on top of the previous run.
+Instead, HADDOCK3 will execute the new modules following the run's last module.

 # Use a single step as a starting point for a new run